-An extra credit project will be available only for those who receive less than 80 on either of the first two tests, or whose quiz total is below 60 as of Thanksgiving Break.
+An extra credit project will be available only for those who receive less than 70 on either of the first two tests, or whose quiz total is below 70 as of Thanksgiving Break.
 Up to 10 points can be added to your lowest score.
-There will also be an extra credit opportunity on the field trip.